giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 ### Allowing specific system pod to talk with your pod

-As we mentioned before we harden the clusters restricting the communication with kube system and giantswarm pods.
-In case you need to allow that communication with a running pod in one of those namespaces you have to explicitly declare.
+As we mentioned before we harden the clusters restricting the communication with `kube-system` and `giantswarm` pods.
+In case you need to allow that communication with a running pod in one of those namespaces you have to explicitly declare it.
 For example:

 ```yaml
 kind: NetworkPolicy